IgorOK22rus/geoscan-lite_eng/planner.rst

    Climb and descent cylinders

-Adding and removing polygon vertices.
+Adding and removing polygon vertices
 __________________________________________

 You can add vertices to the completed polygon.